xiaopan-de/XML2SCA/README.md

-## Project XML file definition and Rules##
+## Project XML file definition and Rules ##
 The project XML specifies the SC/SCA module and project information to the tool XML2SCA.
 It starts with root element `<SCSCA_Project>`.
+_More examples can be found in the exmaple folder.
+_
 ### Project Information  ###
 Project information is passing by the attributes in the first child element `<info>`.
 This element can appear multi-times but only the first appearance will be parsed.
 Five attributes are defined:
 ```xml